Why Sync App?

 📁 Folders + Sync Engine

-- • Native folder picker for Source and Destination
+- • Native folder picker or drag-and-drop from Finder

 - • Powered by rsync for speed and resilience